What is Ryukyu Kempo?

 Tuite jitsu.
 Advanced grappling techniques used with the intent to control or disable an attacker with crippling force if necessary.
 Tuite techniques leverage the weakness found in all human bodies by applying pressure on various nerves, tendons, and ligaments.

 Kobudo.
 "The old way".
 Kobudo is the weapon art of the Ryukyu Kingdom.
-The most common weapons are bladeless, and were developed throughout the nineteenth century during the repressive feudal times when the Okinawan kingdom was disarmed by the Japanese occupation.
+The most common weapons were developed throughout the nineteenth century during the repressive feudal times when the Okinawan kingdom was disarmed by the Japanese occupation.
 Bo, jo, tonbo, nunte bo, eiku, sai, manji sai, chizikunbo, nunchuku, and tonfa.
-However, there are some historical references pointing to the study of the sword throughout the our lineage up to and including Sensei Oyata.
+However, there are some historical references pointing to the study of the sword throughout the our lineage up to and including Oyata Sensei.

 Bogu Kumite is unique to Ryukyu Kempo.
 Developed by Shigeru Nakamura in 1960 and introduced to the Okinawa-te federation as a tournament sparring event.
 Bogu was created for the purpose of full contact sparring using special protective gear that forces the practitioner to utilize proper technique.
 As a training tool it will challenge one's will and character in a stressed induced, safe, and controlled environment which prepares Ryukyu Kempo practitioners for real life protection.